chuaxiangjie/ParkingApp/README.md

 2. Dictionary - Represents all of the occupied parking lots with slot no. as key

-The Min heap binary data structure organized available parkings lots with its root containing slot no. 1 When a car is assigned a parking lot, system shall pop the heap and assign the slot to the vehicle which is then inserted into the dictionary with <slotNo, Slot Obj>
+The Min heap binary data structure organized available parkings lots with its root containing slot no. 1 When a car is assigned a parking slot, system shall pop the heap and assign the slot to the vehicle which is then inserted into the dictionary with <slotNo, Slot Obj>

 Operation with Time complexity